On a general Kac-Rice formula for the measure of a level set: Some extensions and applications

-We assume the following \begin{itemize} \item[a)] $g$ is lower semi-continuous as a function of $t$; \item[b)] $g$ is lower semi-continuous as a function of $Z(\cdot)$ for the weak convergence of continuous functions;

-\item[c)] For {\bf every} $v \in N$, for every $t\in T$, the distribution of $\{ Z(\cdot)\}$ conditional to $X(t) =v$ is well defined as a probability and is continuous, as a function of $v$ with respect the weak convergence of continuous functions. \end{itemize}
+We assume the following: \begin{itemize} \item[a)] $g$ is lower semi-continuous as a function of $t$; \item[b)] $g$ is lower semi-continuous as a function of $Z(\cdot)$ for the weak topology on the space $C^0(T)$ of continuous functions; \item[c)] for {\bf every} $v \in N$ and every $t\in T$, the distribution of $\{ Z(\cdot)\}$ conditional to $X(t) =v$ is well defined as a probability and is continuous, as a function of $v$ with respect to the weak topology on the space $C^1(T)$. \end{itemize}

 \begin{thm} [Expected integral on the level set] Let $X : T \to \R^d$ be a random field satisfying the hypotheses of Theorem \ref{t:krf:dD}.
-To each point $t$ of the parametric space, let us associate a weight $ g( t,Z(\cdot)) $, where the function $g$ satisfies $a),\ b),\ c)$ then use the Definition \eqref{e:g}.
+To each point $t$ of the parametric space, we associate a weight $ g( t,Z(\cdot)) $, where the function $g$ satisfies $a),\ b),\ c)$.
+Then, where $G_u(X,B)$ is defined in \eqref{e:g}.

 \end{thm}